DarkaMaul/fluffy-octo-train/docs/gear.md

 + **Our rating**: :material-star: :material-star: :material-star: :material-star: :material-star-outline:
 + **Would bring back again**: yes

 We had bought almost the same model.
-Alexis had a Gore-Tex Leather version while Iris had a more lightweight one.
+Alexis had a Gore-Tex Leather version while Iris had a more lightweight classical one.
 Both got ripped after the first 500 kilometers and we were lucky to find the exact same model in Chile to replace them.
 The next pair got destroyed in 2 weeks by Alexis while Iris' resisted better.
-Overall they are really nice trekking shoes, not so heavy and really confortable.
+Overall they are really nice trekking shoes, not so heavy and really confortable, and they could mostly dry overnight.
 We had almost zero problem with them (except for the last hike).

 We will definitely buy them again (and again) for our next hikes.